 Mental health works in much the same way.
 When you experience thoughts and emotions that don’t feel normal, something might be wrong.
 Symptoms to be aware of include:

 - Negative thoughts

 Everyone experiences these symptoms occasionally, but if you are not feeling normal for a couple of weeks or more, it can be a sign that your mental health needs some help.

-It may be surprising to find that you may experience mental health challenges differently in Canada than you did in your home country; however, life here is different.
-You may have had activities, habits, people, and other resources in your home country to help you maintain your mental health, which are not available here.
-Additionally, the pressures of academic life, difference in climate, and daily routines can bring added stress that can trigger mental health problems.
+It may be surprising to find that you experience mental health challenges differently in Canada than you did in your home country; however, life here is different.
+You may have had activities, habits, people and other resources in your home country to help you maintain your mental health, which is not available here.
+Additionally, the pressures of academic life, the difference in climate and daily routines can bring added stress that can trigger mental health problems.

-- Listen to Ligia, a former international student at Red River College, sharing about her experience dealing with mental health challenges as a student.
+- Listen to Ligia, a former international student at Red River College, share her experience dealing with mental health challenges as a student.
 Video

-- Stay active – keeping your body active and healthy helps your mind as well.
+- Stay active: Keeping your body active and healthy helps your mind as well.
 Get outside, even during the winter.
-The physical activity, oxygen, and sunlight can help you feel better, in spite of the cold!
+The physical activity, oxygen and sunlight can help you feel better, despite the cold!

-- Get your vitamins—Vitamin D is especially related to your mood, and many people have a deficiency of this vitamin in the winter when they get less sun.
+- Get your vitamins: Vitamin D is related to your mood, and many people have a deficiency of this vitamin in the winter when they get less sun.
 Talk to your doctor or pharmacist about supplementing this and any other vitamins you may be missing.

-- Meet with a counsellor – Red River College counsellors can help you work through personal struggles, develop skills to manage better, and enjoy your college experience.
-You can book an appointment online or by visiting their office ( NDC – D102 / EDC – P210)
+- Meet with a counsellor: Red River College counsellors can help you work through personal struggles, develop skills to manage better and enjoy your college experience.
+You can book an appointment online or by visiting their office (Notre Dame campus)

 - Crisis Response Centre (24/7 walk-in service) 817 Bannatyne Avenue